ecmwf/metview-docs/docs/confluence/data_part_1.rst

   * - **Parameter**
     - 11012

-Visualise the icon - the filtering will take place, then the result is plotted using the default `Symbol Plotting <https://confluence.ecmwf.int/display/METV/Symbol+Plotting>`_ definition, which is to plot the data as numbers.
+Visualise the icon - the filtering will take place, then the result is plotted using the default :ref:`Symbol Plotting <msymb_icon>` definition, which is to plot the data as numbers.
 Drop your *symb_auto* icon into the **Display Window** for a nicer plot.

 Notice that there is a point which claims a wind speed of 80m/s!
 Reliability can be a big issue with observational data, and this point claims winds of 288km/h!
 We can filter out data that we consider unrealistic - add the following parameters to your *wind_speed* icon: